 Do I have to pay your flat fee before closing?

 No. While there are many flat fee real estate brokers that charge you their fee upfront, we do not.
-You only pay the Todd Hower Realty flat fee of $5497 after your home is sold, closed and funded.
+You pay the Todd Hower Realty flat fee of $5497 after your home is sold, closed, and funded.

 Do you provide full service with your flat fee?

 Yes.
 We compete with the top listing agents in the Austin market and we've taken nothing away to accomplish the goal of selling your home.

 You sacrifice nothing and get a local real estate broker with over 15 years of experience to represent and guide you through the overall process, local market knowledge, accurate list price analysis, exceptional photography and marketing, interested buyers and the best chance for multiple offers, contract negotiation, and a successful close.

 What’s the difference between commission-based and flat fee real estate?

 Commission-based real estate, the most common in the industry, is when your real estate broker and listing agent charge you a percentage of the sales price when they sell your home.
 For example: if they sell your home for $500,000 and you agreed to pay a 3% commission, you will owe them $15,000 at closing, plus whatever you agreed to pay the buyers agent.

 Flat fee real estate is when you pay a fixed dollar amount to your real estate broker and listing agent for their services, plus whatever you agreed to pay the buyers agent.